 Due to the random nature of the forest, these results are not completely replicable.
 (In other words, the RMSE listed under the random forest entry above will not be exactly the same each time the forest is run.)
 However, the performance will tend to form a distribution of RMSEs that includes the RMSE listed above.

 We see that the random forest outperforms the other models over the entire forecast period; Graph 1 shows how the models compare with each other throughout the period.
-In Section 3, I dwelt at some length on the value that the ARIMA model provides by not only forecasting well but also by offering a theory as to the specific process which motivates a time series.
+In Section 3, I discussed at some length on the value that the ARIMA model provides by not only forecasting well but also by offering a theory as to the specific process which generates a time series.
 Now, I have discovered that the random forest forecasts better than even the ARIMA model.
 The graph below shows that the random forest offers good predictions when the ARIMA model offers good predictions, and poor predictions when the ARIMA offers poor predictions.
 There is no stark difference between the two, nor are there long periods where the one performs significantly better than the other.

 With that said, the random forest’s pre-2010 performance, especially starting around 2007, helps it outperform the ARIMA model during the period overall.
 From 2009 onwards, all models begin to perform better, recovering from their poor performance of 2007 and 2008.
 The most significant takeaway from the graphs shown below is that the random forest and the ARIMA model, and indeed all five models, perform well at the same time and perform poorly at the same time as the others.
 No model performs significantly better during some periods and worse during others, relative to other models.
 This makes sense, since the random forest is built on an AR(1) objective function and uses an AR(1) prediction function; i.e., the forest is related to the AR(1) and ARIMA models.
 More surprising is that the “base” forest follows the same trend: it performs well and poorly when the other models perform well and poorly.
 This implies some sort of inherent “predictability” in the data; at times it is simply easier or harder to predict, regardless of the model.